Sharing is caring!

 Being raised with a live-in Italian grandmother meant we took coffee very seriously, particularly espresso!
 Thankfully, you don’t need your own Italian grandma to enjoy your own custom coffees at home!

-💕 why you'll love this iced shaken espresso recipe...
+why this iced espresso recipe works:

 ☕️ bold & strong.
 This iced espresso beverage has the bold, strong taste of espresso without being overbearing.